sanghavan/tablepattern/README.md

 ## Demo

-Checkout the `xcworkspace` in `ObjCDemo` to get an idea of how to implement the pattern.
+Checkout the `xcworkspace` in `Demo` to get an idea of how to implement the pattern.

 ## Templates